NationalSecurityAgency/datawave/contrib/datawave-quickstart/README.md

 * Passwords for all of the above: `secret`

+* This purpose of this PKI setup is to demonstrate DataWave's ability to be integrated easily into an organization's existing private key infrastructure and user athorization services.
+See [datawave/bootstrap-user.sh](bin/services/datawave/bootstrap-user.sh) for more information on configuration of the test user's roles and associated Accumulo authorizations

 * To access DataWave Web endpoints in a browser, you'll need to import the client cert into the browser's certificate store

-* This purpose of this PKI setup is to demonstrate DataWave's ability to be integrated easily into an organization's existing private key infrastructure and user athorization services.
-See [datawave/bootstrap-user.sh](bin/services/datawave/bootstrap-user.sh) for more information

-* If you'd like to test with your own certs, override the PKI config in [datawave/bootstrap.sh](bin/services/datawave/bootstrap.sh) prior to downloading and installing services
+* If you'd like to test with your own certificate materials, see [datawave/bootstrap.sh](bin/services/datawave/bootstrap.sh) and override the trustore/keystore variables there prior to performing Step 2 of the install process above

-* For configuration of user-specific roles and associated Accumulo authorizations for DataWave Web, see [datawave/bootstrap-user.sh](bin/services/datawave/bootstrap-user.sh)

 ---